richo/snowplow-wiki/technical-documentation/Hosting-SnowPlow-js.md

-## Self-hosting snowplow.js
+# Self-hosting snowplow.js

-### Overview
+## Overview

 In addition to self-hosting the tracking pixel, it also possible to self-host the SnowPlow tracking JavaScript, `snowplow.js`.
-Unlike the tracking pixel, this does not have an impact on where your SnowPlow data gets stored, but it does have some definite advantages over using a SnowPlow-hosted JavaScript:
+Unlike the tracking pixel, this does not have an impact on where your SnowPlow data gets stored, but it does have some definite advantages over using a 3rd party-hosted JavaScript:

 1. Hosting your JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
 2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"it is extremely unwise to load code from servers you do not control."_